-- may deem necessary, including the defense of the dissertation.
-This examination is conducted before a committee of the faculty under the direction of the department chairman in whose area the work was taken and will be given only after all other requirements, including filing a dissertation, have been met.
-This examination must be taken at least ten days before Commencement. - 4.
-No candidate for the degree of Doctor of Theology will be allowed to receive this honor from the Seminary who does not hold the system of truth as set forth in the doctrinal statement of the Seminary. - 5.
+- 4. Candidates for the Doctor of Theology degree will be expected to be in essential agreement with the doctrinal statement of the Seminary. - 5.
 A graduation fee is charged which at present is twenty dollars.
 It includes the cost of diploma, rental of cap, gown, hood, and other incidentals.
 A charge of nine dollars is made for binding two copies of the dissertation.
 All financial obligations must be met before the degree is conferred.